-Introduces a new assessment for student understanding of electrochemical gradients (membrane and action potentials) that you could use in an intro bio class, as well as showing that SimBio’s Action Potentials Extended lab is very effective in helping students learn those concepts.
+Introduces a new assessment for student understanding of electrochemical gradients (membrane and action potentials) for an intro bio class, as well as showing that SimBio’s Action Potentials Extended lab is effective in helping students learn these key concepts.

 - Meir E., Wendel D., Pope D.S., Hsiao L., Chen D., Kim, K.J.
 2019.
 Are intermediate constraint question formats useful for evaluating student thinking and promoting learning in formative assessments?.
 Computers & Education 141.

 Shows that question formats that are less constrained than multiple choice but more constrained than short answer are very useful for providing information about student understanding, giving students good feedback, and even promote better learning than other question types.
 SimBio has built on this research to incorporate intermediate constraint questions in many of our learning tools.